WroDo/pdfconvertomat/README.md

 # About
 This simple webpage can be used in your intranet for converting PDF files without relying on external sites or paid software.

+It provides two services:
+* merging PDFs
+* converting PDF to CSV (experimental, is very dependant on how the PDF was built)

 # ToDos
 - As usual: refactor!